grabbou/ai-agent-framework/README.md

 ## Tools

 Tools extend agent capabilities by providing concrete actions they can perform.
-Tools are pure functions with:
-- A description
-- Typed parameters (using Zod)
-- An execute function

 ### Built-in Tools